 - Get access to career fairs, employer events, interview days, and career-building resources

 Get Started with Handshake

 Get started with Handshake by visiting tufts.joinhandshake.com.
 Log in with your Tufts ID (e.g. jsmith01) and password.
+Alums log in with any email address on the sign in page.
+They will be verified and approved by an admin.
 Once you’re set up, you will have the opportunity to create your profile, upload a resume, and start customizing your job search.

 You can also download the Handshake app, making the job hunt even easier with hundreds of jobs, internships, and career events right at your fingertips.
 The Handshake App is available for download on both iOS and Android.
 Learn more about the mobile app here.